owlecology/trap/README.md

 The code has been confirmed to work on a Raspberry Pi 4, but will likely work on other versions of RPi too.

+## Setup

+Download and install the latest Raspberry OS from https://www.raspberrypi.org/software/operating-systems/

 ## Installation

-Download and install the latest Raspberry OS from https://www.raspberrypi.org/software/operating-systems/

 Make sure that your RPi is updated
 ```bash